No Appetite for Apartheid!

 Why a food boycott?

-• The U.S. is the biggest importer of Israeli food products: $396 million in 2019.
-This is one of the many ways in which the U.S. subsidizes the economy of the occupation.
+- Divest from food grown on stolen land: the U.S. is the biggest importer of Israeli food products ($396 million in 2019).
+One of the many ways the U.S. subsidizes the economy of the occupation.

-• The Israeli food industry is a supporter and beneficiary of the political economy of settler colonialism: from products grown and manufactured on stolen Palestinian land; to exploiting low-paid Palestinian labor; to the profits and taxes that are used to fund the Israeli Occupation Forces (IOF).
+- Starve the apartheid regime: Israel's food industry is a beneficiary of the political economy of settler colonialism: from products grown and manufactured on stolen Palestinian land; to exploiting low-paid Palestinian workers; to profits and taxes funding Israeli Occupation Forces.

 What products are we boycotting?

-• Sabra: co-owned by the Strauss group, sponsor of the IOF and “authorized supplier” to the “defense ministry”
+- Sabra: founded by Strauss group, sponsor of the IOF and “authorized supplier” to the “defense ministry” and now owned by PepsiCo (still on the BDS list!)

-Why do you focus on canvassing local stores and asking them to become Apartheid Free?
+Why focus on canvassing local stores and asking them to become Apartheid Free?

 Is there a way I can check if a product should be boycotted?

-• Check labels: barcodes starting with 729 or 871 indicate products made by companies based in Israel.
+- Check labels: barcodes starting with 729 indicate products made by companies based in Israel.

 How do I get involved?